Understanding Severe Joint Pain

 You also have post-traumatic arthritis where there's a trauma to the joint, and there's a joint deformity, and it's uneven.
 It's either post-surgical or trauma-related; we consider surgery trauma, where there's damage to the cushion called the meniscus or the articular surface.
 And in you get abnormal wear patterns.

 The third type of arthritis is inflammatory arthritis.
 The most common is rheumatoid arthritis.
-It's a condition when the immune system attacks the body's joints and destroys the body's cartilage.
+It's a condition when the immune system attacks the body's joints and destroys the body's cartilage, such as the knee articular cartilage.

 How Arthritis is Identified